Should I Wear a Mask While Running? Plus 5 Tips for Exercising Outside During a Pandemic

 There’s a lot of conflicting information out there, some far worse than others.
 Perhaps you’ve seen or were sent the now-viral computer simulation that supposedly tracks the spread droplets made by exhaling runners, walkers or cyclers.
 But the Belgian team of scientists that released that graphic did so prior to publishing a peer-reviewed article or revealing any information on how the study was conducted or what these findings actually prove.
 It’s a frightening visual with scarce public research to back it up.
 As noted in an article by Vice earlier this month, scientists are still unsure how well the COVID-19 virus spreads through the air.
 “Many have cautiously speculated that the overall risk of transmission appears to be less outdoors.
 Globules and droplets do likely carry the virus, but that doesn’t mean that anyone who gets a droplet on them from someone’s breath is going to be infected.
 Transmission depends on a host of factors,” they say.

 With all of these unknowns, the best thing you can do as a runner is to follow the CDC’s recommendations.
-If it’s 5 a.m. on your quiet suburban street, you might be fine to leave your mask at home.
-If it’s 5 p.m. on your crowded city block, wear a nonsurgical face mask to protect yourself and others, and make sure you’re following the CDC’s guidelines for how to successfully utilize it.
+If you're gearing up to run around your crowded city block, wear a nonsurgical face mask to protect yourself and others, and make sure you’re following the CDC’s guidelines for how to successfully utilize it.
 It should “fit snugly but comfortably against the side of your face, be secured with ties or ear loops, include multiple layers of fabric, allow for breathing without restriction and be able to be laundered and machine dried without damage or change to shape.”

 Shop Cloth Face Masks Now